thecppzoo/zoo/design/generic-policy.md

 ### Where is the documentation between the specific affordances and the implicit API they require from the containers?

 It currently does not exist.
 This is the first draft of a mechanism that does not have a precedent in the community, things may change.

+### Is it true that a library thing can be better, even have better performance than *native features of the language*?

+Alexander Stepanov coined the phrase "relative performance" to mean performance relative to the native features of a language, and "absolute performance" to mean maximal performance.
+Most of C++ features lead to object code with *absolute performance*, but runtime polymorphism based on inheritance and `virtual` overrides is manifestly not one.
+The language committe insists on not procclaiming that the virtual table pointer mechanism is the implementation for `virtual` instance member function overrides, insists on prohibiting "type-punning", and also that polymorphism is a sub-class relationship; the combination of these rules force that there is very little that can be known about polymorphic objects (for example, the bind between the implementation functions and their objects) and very weak guarantees; this prevents both compilers from optimizations and users to skillfully craft their polymorphic types for maximal performance.

+What this framework does is to use mechanisms of maximal performance to synthetize the requirements for runtime polymorphism and uses the Generic Programming Paradigm to implement subtyping relationships without the drawbacks of Object Orientation subclassing of user types.